tewhatuora/InAppEducationalModules/CardiacRehab/1_You&YourHeart/4_MyAnginaActionPlan.md

 ## Follow the 3 steps on the angina action plan when using GTN spray

-*[Placeholder for 3-step action plan image]*

 ### Step 01
-• If you are having angina symptoms, stop what you are doing and rest now
+- If you are having angina symptoms, stop what you are doing and rest now
-• Tell someone how you are feeling
+- Tell someone how you are feeling
-• Take 1 puff of your GTN spray
+- Take 1 puff of your GTN spray

 *Wait 5 minutes*

 ### Step 02
-• If you still have symptoms after 5 mins, take 1 more puff of your GTN spray
+ If you still have symptoms after 5 mins, take 1 more puff of your GTN spray

 *Wait 5 minutes*

 ### Step 03
-• If you still have symptoms after another 5 minutes, treat it as a heart attack - **dial 111 and ask for an ambulance**
+- If you still have symptoms after another 5 minutes, treat it as a heart attack - **dial 111 and ask for an ambulance**
-• Chew an aspirin if advised by a paramedic
+- Chew an aspirin if advised by a paramedic

 ---